Skip to main content

 scalar.db.metadata.cache_expiration_time_secsScalarDB has a metadata cache to reduce the number of requests to the database.
 This setting specifies the expiration time of the cache in seconds.
 If you specify -1, the cache will never expire.60

-scalar.db.active_transaction_management.expiration_time_millisScalarDB maintains ongoing transactions, which can be resumed by using a transaction ID.
+scalar.db.active_transaction_management.expiration_time_millisScalarDB maintains in-progress transactions, which can be resumed by using a transaction ID.
+This process expires transactions that have been idle for an extended period to prevent resource leaks.
 This setting specifies the expiration time of this transaction management feature in milliseconds.-1 (no expiration)

 scalar.db.default_namespace_nameThe given namespace name will be used by operations that do not already specify a namespace.